Thursday, March 31, 2016

 Most atheists and materialists try to avoid these conclusions.
 But none successfully.

 2. Matter doesn’t really matter – the option of one or another version of Idealism, Spiritualism, or Gnosticism.
 The material world and its tragic history is at most an insignificant backdrop to a more real spiritual drama.
 Or it is a bad and yucky thing.
 Or it is an illusion.
 This is true of the world at large and it is true of our material bodies.
-The hope then is that we can escape the material world with all its challenges and suffering through one or another system of spiritual liberation.
+And suffering, then is not really real.
+The hope is that we can escape the material world with all its challenges and suffering through one or another system of spiritual liberation.
 Or we can hope that whatever is eternal, e.g., our soul or spirit, will finally shuffle off the mortal coil of material, bodily existence and move on to some realm of spiritual bliss.

 As with option 1, if this is true, it doesn’t matter much how matter is treated.
 It is a matter of indifference.